Firewood: Traditional English

 Early modern England measured firewood in terms of billets and bavins.
 A billet, like a bavin, was a piece of kindling wood.
-The 16th C standardised a billet as three foot four inches in length, and ten inches around (for open fires); and a bavin as three foot long and two feet round (a chunkier log, often used for ovens).
+The 16th century standardised a billet as three foot four inches in length, and ten inches around (for open fires); and a bavin as three foot long and two feet round (a chunkier log, often used for ovens).

 Metric

 In the metric system, firewood is usually sold by the stère, equivalent to a volume of 1 m3.
 The most common firewood piece lengths are 33 cm and 50 cm.
 Wood can also be sold by the kilogram or by the tonne, as in Australia.

 North America

 In the United States and Canada, firewood is usually sold by the full cord, face cord or bag.
-A cord which is made from 4 ft logs will not be a cord when it has been cut into 1 foot logs and then split so each piece will fit through a 3 in circle.